 Since then, Julie, Kara and Lexi, through the entry point of weight bias, have lived into their value of unlearning + learning by waking up to other forms of oppression that play a role in eating disorders.
 In this intersectional understanding, they are specifically unlearning the impact of their privileged identities, calling upon their well worn grooves of learning about thin privilege, and moving towards centering their work towards all marginalized communities.
 They are committed to the healing process for all bodies and holding themselves accountable as leaders to do their own transformational work to be better equipped to serve people who don’t have the same lived experiences.

 Julie, Kara, and Lexi’s friendship runs deep, and they are committed to holding each other accountable through deep love to call each other up in living out their values personally.
 As a locally owned business, they desire to both steward their power well and relinquish power when other voices need to be centered in order to fulfill Opal’s mission.

-Opal’s aspiration is to contribute to a world where all are able to live with freedom.
+To contribute to a world where all are able to live with freedom.

 Opal will inspire cultural change regarding food, body, movement, and mental health.

-Opal’s mission is to free people from diet culture by offering eating disorder treatment for food, body and exercise concerns.
+To free people from diet culture by offering eating disorder treatment for food, body and exercise concerns.

 Food + Body Wisdom